 Credit: Rachael Ray Every Day

 Minimal Christmas Trees

 We’ve seen lots of minimal Christmas trees going up this year too.
-A nice fir and a few lights is all that you need.
+A nice fir and a few lights are all that you need.
 If you’re looking to add a bit of colour, paper decorations are the way to go…

 This is what I’ve done this year.
 Following the revamp of the lounge in Sulking Room Pink I’ve kept things simple with pinks, deep reds, white and gold.
 I recently wrote about my approach to Christmas decor this year for a blog for Modern Rugs.
 Pop over to their site to read how I’m decorating for Christmas.

 No space for a Christmas tree?
 Just don’t want one?
 No worries!
 There are loads of options out there.

 This post was first published in 2017 and updated in 2018.